CaesarXInsanium/StructureInterpretationNotes/README.md

 A lot of TODOs failed bacause I suck, as such they were deleted.

+I have decided at this point that the lectures are a waste of time.
+The lecturer seems to really like spending his time writing stuff on the chalkboard.
+Something which bores me to no end.

 ## Example of Scheme Code

 ``` scheme